 Cross-country Skiing

 Minturn is the proud site of Maloit Park, a cross-country skiing area with 10 kilometers of trails maintained by the Ski & Snowboard Club of Vail.
-Home to a number of high-level events including competitions and training for Olympic hopefuls, a visit to Maloit Park offers visitors the possibility to see and practice with incredible athletes.
+Home to high-level events including competitions and training for Olympic hopefuls, a visit to Maloit Park offers visitors the possibility to see and practice with incredible athletes.
 The park also features a few ungroomed trails perfect for snowshoeing.

-Another popular destination for nordic skiing is the Vail Nordic Center.
+Another popular destination for Nordic skiing is the Vail Nordic Center.
 With 17 kilometers of ski trails as well as 10 kilometers of snowshoe trails, this is a great option for athletes of all levels.
 Lessons and rentals are available for beginners.

 Snowmobiling